bernolgodson/academy_project/README.md

 CI/CD pipeline - AWS - Jenkins - GitHub

-Purpose: automate the provisioning, configuring, and deploying of an HTML web application
+Purpose: automate the provisioning, configuration, and deployment of an HTML web application

 ## Getting Started